Summaries are not available in Denodo Standard. See also Restrictions of Denodo Standard.

 Automatic simplification of queries for using summary rewriting in queries.

-As the query optimizer will use this summaries everytime it is possible in a transparent way for the user, it is important to make sure the data in those summaries is up to date the same way as we do it for the cached views.
+As the query optimizer will use this summaries every time it is possible in a transparent way for the user, it is important to make sure the data in those summaries is up to date the same way as we do it for the cached views.
 For this purpose you can schedule a periodical refresh using the Denodo Scheduler Module.
-You need to specify a VDP data source and in the parameterized query you can use one of the following options:
+You need to create a VDPDataLoad and visit section VDPDataLoad Extraction Section for information on how to configure the load process.

 Apart from this, you can also perform a full refresh graphically using the VDP Administration tool.
 To do that, open the summary and then, click